benharris8/project-1/README.md

 - HTML5/CSS3

 # A-Star Search Algorithms
-An A* search is an algorithm which finds the shortest possible path between two points regardless of any objects seperating them.
+An A* search is an algorithm which finds the shortest possible path between two points regardless of any objects separating them.
 The first step is to work out the Manhattan distance between the two points which is done using the basic distance between two points formula.

 ### sqrt(p(x2 − x1)^2 + (y2 − y1)^2)